Designer of Water Dreaming, Honey Ants, Water Hole Dreaming, Spinifex Dreaming, Witchetty Grub & Meeting Place - Working with Recycled Mats since 2013

-Dean Jakamara Briscoe was born in Alice Springs, NT but spent most of his life out bush with his family in Aboriginal communities north west of Alice like Laramba, Yuelamu, Pulardi and Mampa (Coniston), Dean has lived a very traditional life experiencing hunting, gathering, language and culture that has been practiced for many generations by his people.
+Dean Jakamara Briscoe was born in Alice Springs, NT but spent most of his life out bush with his family in the Aboriginal communities north-west of Alice like Laramba, Yuelamu, Pulardi and Mampa (Coniston).
+Dean has lived a very traditional life experiencing hunting, gathering, language and culture that has been practised for many generations by his people.

-With very fond memories of Mr Possum, Dean has also been fortunate to have been brought up amongst other artists who are also close family to him like his eldest sister Joy Nakamara Briscoe, teddy Briscoe (Grandfather), Potter/Painter Patsy Morton (Grandmother), Cassidy Japaljardi (Grandfather), Billy Stockman (Grandfather) and many more from around his region who have made an extraordinary contribution to their people’s recognition into the Art world with Western Desert Dot Style Indigenous Art.
+With very fond memories of Mr Possum, Dean has also been fortunate to have been brought up amongst other artists who are also close family to him like his eldest sister Joy Nakamara Briscoe, Teddy Briscoe (Grandfather), Potter/Painter Patsy Morton (Grandmother), Cassidy Japaljardi (Grandfather), Billy Stockman (Grandfather) and many more from around his region who have made an extraordinary contribution to their people’s recognition into the Art world with Western Desert Dot Style Indigenous Art.

-One of Dean's works was sold many years ago in an art gallery in Alice Springs when he was just a child starting to paint and it took off from then.
+One of Dean's works was sold many years ago in an art gallery in Alice Springs, when he was just a child starting to paint, and it took off from then.
 He has really developed a style which only he can perfect with an old Clifford Possum in a very contemporary and neat way still representing his totems and dreamings.
 Only using four main acrylic colours his paintings have the western desert look of natural ochres, in each piece he feels and wishes he can share a part of his culture with the world.

 Click here to learn more about Dean and view his work.